ddovod/jet-live/README.md

 ### Features
 Implemented:
 - Reloading of functions
-- Transfering of static variables
+- Transferring of static variables
 - Tracking of dependencies
 - Working with code from this executable and loaded shared libraries